 The data is thoroughly checked and any anomalies investigated prior to issue in order to provide a high level of quality assurance.
 Nevertheless, as the figures are extracted from a live database on a particular date, figures may change due to late notification from solicitors.
-This is why a re-run of the previous quarter is supplied alongside the data for the most recent quarter.
+Although a re-run of the previous quarter is supplied, alongside the data for the most recent quarter, any data from notification provided after the re-run will not be captured.